SigNoz/signoz.io/blog/2022-01-10-top-9-observability-tools-2022.md

 <br></br>

-<a href = "https://www.splunk.com/" rel="noopener noreferrer nofollow" target="_blank" ><b>Splunk</b></a> is a comprehensive observability tool that offers multiple products, including:
+<a href = "https://www.splunk.com/" rel="noopener noreferrer nofollow" target="_blank" ><b>Splunk</b></a> is a comprehensive observability tool that offers multiple products, including infrastructure monitoring, application performance monitoring, logs observer, real user monitoring, synthetic monitoring, and incident response management.

-- infrastructure monitoring
-- Application performance monitoring
-- Log Observer
-- Real User monitoring
-- Synthetic monitoring, and
-- Incident response management

 Splunk allows you to collect all traces instead of a sample set.
 It also provides service maps to offer DevOps teams visibility into interactions between different services, dependencies, and performance.

-Splunk's observability Cloud for Enterprise editions starts at $95 per host per month if billed annually.
+Pricing varies based on each product.
+For example, the Splunk APM solution starts at $55 ****per host per month if billed annually.

+Some of the key features of Splunk are:

+- Full-stack observability of applications and systems.
+- Powerful search, analysis, and visualization capability.
+- Correlation of logs with real-time metrics and traces
+- AI-driven analytics.

+If you want to learn more about Splunk’s capabilities, check out our [Splunk comparison](https://signoz.io/comparisons/splunk-vs-dynatrace/) guide with Dynatrace.

 ### IBM Instana